teabranch/amazon-chat-completions-server/docs/getting-started.md

 **Server won't start:**
 - Check that the port isn't already in use
-- Verify your configuration with `amazon-chat config show`
+- Verify your configuration with `bedrock-chat config show`
 - Check logs for specific error messages

 **API calls fail:**